Stochastic differential equations: Application to epidemiology

 The model consists of a system of the following ordinary differential equations

-\frac{dR}{dt} &= \gamma I, \end{split} $$ where $\beta$ and $\gamma$ is the infection birth and death rate, in other words we can interpret $ \beta $ as the transmission rate and $ \gamma $ the recovery rate of the disease, in addition we denote the effective reproduction factor (the rate of contamination) $$ \begin{split} \mathcal{R} = \frac{\beta S(0)}{\gamma N}. \end{split} $$ Assume that $ S (0), I (0), R (0) \geq 0 $ and $ S (0) + I (0) + R (0) = N $. $ \mathcal{R} $ represents the average number of secondary infections produced by an infected individual (susceptible to infection) during the incubation period.
-At $ t = 0 $, we assume that $ \beta = \gamma $.
-We can notice that $ \mathcal {R} = \mathcal {R} _0S (0) / N $.
-We can obtain that $ \mathcal{R} \leq 1 $, then $ I (t) $ is decreasing monotonically and therefore the epidemic is non-existent.
-If $ \mathcal{R}> 1 $, then $ I (t) $ starts by increasing and ends up decreasing until reaching zero: we are therefore in the presence of an epidemic.
-In addition, an important notion to take into consideration is the severity of the epidemic, this is the total number of cases or the final size of the epidemic noted as $ R (\infty) $.
-If we assume that $ R (0) = 0 $ and $ I (0) = 1 $ we can therefore obtain the value of $ R (\infty) $ from the differential equations $ \frac{dI}{dt} $ and $ \frac{dS}{dt} $
+Assume that S(0),I(0),R(0)0 and S(0)+I(0)+R(0)=N. R represents the average number of secondary infections produced by an infected individual (susceptible to infection) during the incubation period.
+At t=0, we assume that β=γ.
+We can notice that R=R0S(0)/N. We can obtain that R1, then I(t) is decreasing monotonically and therefore the epidemic is non-existent.
+If R>1, then I(t) starts by increasing and ends up decreasing until reaching zero: we are therefore in the presence of an epidemic.
+In addition, an important notion to take into consideration is the severity of the epidemic, this is the total number of cases or the final size of the epidemic noted as R().
+If we assume that R(0)=0 and I(0)=1 we can therefore obtain the value of R() from the differential equations dIdt and dSdt

 Stochastic SIR model

-Let $ S (t), I (t) $ and $ R (t) $ be the random variables which correspond to the number of individuals likely to be infected, individuals infected and individuals immunized respectively.
-We therefore have $ S (t) + I (t) + R (t) = N $.
-In this stochastic model there is no latent period, ie infected people are also infectious.
-As $ S (t) $ and $ I (t) $ are independent then the transition probabilities are
+Let S(t),I(t) and R(t) be the random variables which correspond to the number of individuals likely to be infected, individuals infected and individuals immunized respectively.
+We therefore have S(t)+I(t)+R(t)=N. In this stochastic model there is no latent period, ie infected people are also infectious.
+As S(t) and I(t) are independent then the transition probabilities are

 The SEIR model- a variant of the original model

-To make the model more realistic, we modify the model, the states are now $ S \xrightarrow{}E \xrightarrow {} E \xrightarrow {} I \xrightarrow{}R $.
-We always assume that the size of the population remains fixed $ S (t) + E (t) + I (t) + R (t) = N $ for all $ t $.
+To make the model more realistic, we modify the model, the states are now SEEIR.
+We always assume that the size of the population remains fixed S(t)+E(t)+I(t)+R(t)=N for all t.
 We redefine the transition rates between states as being

-As in the previous section, we represent the model by a system of the following ordinary differential equations $$ \begin{equation} \begin{split} \frac{dS}{dt} &= -\frac{\beta}{N}SI\
+As in the previous section, we represent the model by a system of the following ordinary differential equations dSdt=βNSI dEdt=βNSIσE dIdt=σEγI dRdt=γI.

-\frac{dR}{dt} &= \gamma I. \end{split} \end{equation} $$ As transmissions depend on time, we define $ \mathcal {R} _0: = \beta (t) / \gamma $, this implies that
+As transmissions depend on time, we define R0:=β(t)/γ, this implies that

-• Prolonged interactions occur at the rate $ \beta $, so that a new individual entering the infected state will potentially transmit the virus to other individuals with an average of $ \mathcal {R}_0 = \frac{\beta }{\gamma} $.
+• Prolonged interactions occur at the rate β, so that a new individual entering the infected state will potentially transmit the virus to other individuals with an average of R0=βγ.

-To solve this problem we can make the following reparametrization $ \beta (t) = \gamma \mathcal {R} _0 (t) $, moreover we define $ s: = S / N $ as being the proportion of individuals in each state, by dividing each equation by $ N $ we obtain the following system $$ \begin{align} \begin{split} \frac{dS}{dt} &= -\gamma \mathcal{R}_0 s i\\
+To solve this problem we can make the following reparametrization β(t)=γR0(t), moreover we define s:=S/N as being the proportion of individuals in each state, by dividing each equation by N we obtain the following system dSdt=γR0sidedt=γR0siσedidt=σeγidRdt=γi.

-\frac{dR}{dt} &= \gamma i. \end{split} \end{align} $$ We can therefore express the proportion of individuals restored by $ r = 1-s-e-i $ due to the fact that the states form a partition.
-By solving this system of differential equations, we can visualize the dynamics of the model in the first figure by considering the case of province of Quebec on November $20, 2020 $ as well as the proportions corresponding to this population in second.
+We can therefore express the proportion of individuals restored by r=1sei due to the fact that the states form a partition.
+By solving this system of differential equations, we can visualize the dynamics of the model in the first figure by considering the case of province of Quebec on November 20,2020 as well as the proportions corresponding to this population in second.

 2021 PSB Poster (letter)